 We currently operate four ambulances, one of which is designed to accommodate an NICU isolette.
 Ambulances are based at St. Luke's Meridian and St. Luke's Wood River and are primarily used for intrafacility transport between the two hospitals.
 The ambulances occasionally provide interfacility transport up to 150-mile radius from Boise.

-Idaho Helicopters, Inc. is the FAR Part 135 Certificate Holder providing aviation services and owns and operates Air St. Luke's helicopters.
+Idaho Helicopters, Inc. is the FAR Part 135 Certificate Holder providing aviation services and owns and operates the helicopters used by Air St. Luke's.
 Turbo Air, Inc. is the FAR Part 135 Certificate Holder providing aviation services and owns and operates the airplane used by Air St. Luke's.